Limit Models in Strictly Stable Abstract Elementary Classes: Background

-We also need to recall a few facts about directed systems of partial extensions of towers from \cite{Va1}.
-Proposition \ref{successor stage prop} will get us through the successor step of inductive constructions of directed systems, and Proposition \ref{limit stage prop} describes how to pass through the limit stages.
-Note that in neither of these propositions do we require that the towers be continuous.
+We also need to recall a few facts about directed systems of partial extensions of towers that are implicit in \cite{Va1}.
+These are helpful tools in the inductive construction of towers and are used in other work (see, e.g., \cite[Facts 2 and 3]{Va2}): Fact \ref{successor stage prop} will get us through the successor step of inductive constructions of directed systems, and Fact \ref{limit stage prop} describes how to pass through the limit stages.
+An explicit proof of Fact \ref{limit stage prop} appears as \cite[Fact 3]{Va2}, and we provide a proof of Fact \ref{successor stage prop} below.
+Two important notes: \begin{itemize} \item These facts do not require that the towers be continuous. \item The work in \cite{Va1} does not assume amalgamation, so more care had to be taken in working with large limit models (in place of the monster model) and towers made of amalgamation bases.
+The amalgamation assumption in this (and other) papers significantly simplifies the situation. \end{itemize}